onflow/cadence/docs/language.md

 the access control for those declarations, and preconditions and postconditions that implementing types need to provide.

-There are two kinds of interfaces:
+There are three kinds of interfaces:

 - **Structure interfaces**: implemented by [structures](#structures)
 - **Resource interfaces**: implemented by [resources](#resources)
+- **Contract interfaces**: implemented by [contracts](#contracts)

-Structure and resource types may implement multiple interfaces.
+Structure, resource, and contract types may implement multiple interfaces.

 Interfaces consist of the function and field requirements that a type implementing the interface must provide implementations for.